CephBlockPool CRD

 replicated

-settings must not be specified.size
+settings cannot be specified.size

 erasureCoded